When the Electronic Will Has Been in Custodial Care

 When the Electronic Will Was Not Always Under Custodial Care

-If the electronic will was not continuously held by a qualified custodian, the certification process requires more documentation.
-Both the person who discovered the electronic will and the person who converted it to paper must provide separate affidavits.
+If the will was not always held by a qualified custodian, the process requires more documentation.
+Both the person who discovered the will and the person who converted it to paper must provide separate affidavits.

-These affidavits must address when the will was created, when and how it was discovered, who has had access to it, how it was stored, what safeguards were in place to prevent alterations, whether the electronic record has been changed since execution, and that the paper version is a true and complete copy.
+These affidavits must cover when the will was created and how it was discovered.
+They must describe who had access and how it was stored.
+They must also state whether safeguards were in place to prevent changes.

-This additional scrutiny makes sense.
-Without the chain-of-custody protections a qualified custodian provides, the court needs more evidence to trust that the document has not been tampered with.
-For families who want to avoid these complications, designating and maintaining a qualified custodian from the start is the cleaner path.
+This extra scrutiny makes sense.
+Without chain-of-custody protections, the court needs more evidence to trust the document.
+For families who want to avoid these complications, keeping a qualified custodian from the start is the better path.